 WITT flashback arrestors or flame arrestors meet all relevant standards

-WITT flashback arrestors or flame arrestors meet all relevant standards (EN730-1/ISO5175), with the according tests from licensing offices such as the UL (Underwriters Laboratories) or BAM (Federal Institute for Materials Research and Testing).
+WITT flashback arrestors or flame arrestors meet all relevant standards DIN EN ISO 5175, with the according tests from licensing offices such as the BAM (Federal Institute for Materials Research and Testing).
 A 100% product control assures highest quality.

 The flashback or flame arrestors are mountable in any orientation and are available with all connections and in brass or stainless steel.
 High-quality materials and filters in the gas inlet provide long service life of WITT flashback or flame arrestors.
 Flashback and flame arrestors can either be torch-mounted, hose-mounted or regulator-mounted.
 Maximum safety is achieved by having arrestors on both regulator and torch.
 It is important to apply this protection not only to the fuel gas but also to the oxygen side.